 Please, do not microwave defrost your bird or leave it on the counter to defrost, these are not safe methods!

 Finally, no, we do not at all recommend cooking your turkey from frozen.

 We recommend keeping your turkey in your refrigerator for no more than 4 days.

-Our turkeys are raised cage free in Minnesota on Amish Farms.
-They are all natural, fed a vegetarian feed with no growth hormones or steroids, and they are anti-biotic free.
-After they’re processed, our turkeys are rinsed clean and flash chilled to keep them fresh on their way to our store.
+Our Country Day turkeys are raised cage free in Minnesota by the grower-owners of Turkey Valley Farms.
+They are all-natural, fed a vegetarian feed with no growth hormones or steroids, and are anti-biotic free.
+After they’re processed, our turkeys are rinsed clean and flash-chilled to keep them fresh on their way to our store.
 There’s no added solution, no artificial seasoning, just delicious, natural turkey for your Thanksgiving table.

 Please call 262-248-3339 to check turkey availability

 ABOUT Alden Hills TURKEYS

 New to Lake Geneva Country Meats in 2023, we are pleased to offer turkeys from Alden Hills Organic Farms in Walworth, WI.
 These organic turkeys are pasture-raised and certified organic.
 Compared to our Country Day turkeys, you will notice a more robust turkey flavor, and by purchasing one of these turkeys, you will be supporting local agriculture in Walworth County!

 There are many ways to cook and carve a turkey.
 Here are the most common questions asked—and answered—along with some of the best Thanksgiving turkey recipes in our Thanksgiving recipe collection!

 There are a ton of factors that go into how long you should cook your turkey, and we really recommend cooking to temperature, not time.
 However here is a rough guideline: